cristinaperez9/metastasis_CVL/networks/README.md

 The file sbatch_test_inference.sh includes the lines required for performing inference and the file sbatch_test_analysis.sh the code required for performing analysis.

 STEP 0: Data preprocessing.
 Witihin the folder experiments/my_dataset you can find a preprocess.py file.
 This file saved the images as the format required by
 Medical Detection Toolkit.
-It normalizes images between 0 and 1, splits the images intro training and testing and saves the MR images together with the masks in a single variable .npy.
+It normalizes images between 0 and 1, splits the images into training and testing and saves the MR images together with the masks in a single variable .npy.
 It also creates metadata information with the name of each patient and the path for each patient.
 The output of this algorithm is for example '1.npy' for patient 1.
 This variable has dimensions 2 x 384 x 384 x 272 (The first channel is the MR image and the second channel the corresponding binary mask)

 STEP 1: read the config.py file and modify the aspects that require appropiate (in principle only the root folder is required to be changed).

 STEP 2: network training.
 By default it performs five-fold cross-validation.
 It will save the five-best epochs according to the mean average precision of the validation set.
 To run the algorithm follow the lines contained in sbatch_test.sh.

 STEP 3: network inference.
 Inference is performed in patches of dimensions 128 x 128 x 64.
 Then, they are consolidated to the world coordinates.
 This step generates the raw predictions prior to consolidation.
 The output of this part is the following: